What is Ehlers-Danlos Syndrome?

 - Degenerative Joint Disease (Osteoarthritis)

 - Gastrointestinal Issues (ie: reflux)

 - Muscle Spasms (Fasisculations)

 - Flat Feet

-NB: These are not the only symptoms associated with Ehlers-Danlos Syndrome.
-Each individual will have symptoms unique to their own type of EDS.
-This list is just some of the most common ones that are seen with Ehlers.
-If you would like to know more about symptoms and/or the other types of EDS such as; vEDS (vascular), cvEDS (cardiac-valvular), etc – please visit > https://www.ehlers-danlos.com/eds-types/ for further information.
+NB: These are not the only symptoms associated with Ehlers-Danlos Syndrome and each individual will have symptoms unique to their own type of EDS.
+This list is just some of the most common ones that are seen with Ehlers, but if you would like to know more about symptoms and/or the other types of EDS such as; vEDS (vascular), cvEDS (cardiac-valvular), etc – please visit > Ehlers Danlos Syndrome Society for further information.

 How is EDS inherited?